nat236919/nat236919.github.io/content/posts/introducing_fastapi.md

 ```

-It is so simple and fast to develop which is suitable for nowadays' rapid demands for development.
+As can be seen above, it is so simple and fast to develop which is suitable for nowadays' rapid demands for development.
 Additionally, regardings its performance it is on par with **NodeJS** and **Go**, [Benchmarks](https://fastapi.tiangolo.com/benchmarks/).

 Not only it has incredible speed, but also comes with an auto-generated interactive API document (powered by [swagger-ui](https://github.com/swagger-api/swagger-ui)) which users can input parameters and validate outputs with ease.